JesiahSilasJ/cursor-setup-task/README.md

 7. Created and updated this READ.md file.

 ## Issues Encountered
-- Claude Code extension was not available in the marketplace.
+- Searched for Claude Code extension in Cursor Marketplace but could not locate it.
-- Codex extension was not available in the marketplace.
+- Searched for Codex extension in the Cursor Marketplace but could not locate it.

 ## Actions Taken
 - Verified Cursor installation.